Handbook

 Recommendation for placement in Jefferson Academy or expulsion, and possible citation to court.

 Note: In all instances, law enforcement officials will be called.
-Additionally, students who incite fights but are not actively involved (that is, students who carry rumors, put others up to fighting, or carry information back and forth between other individuals who subsequently fight) subject themselves to the same penalties as those who are involved in the fight.
+Additionally, students who incite fights but are not actively involved (that is, students who carry rumors, put others up to fighting, or carry information back and forth between other individuals who subsequently fight, video/film fights) subject themselves to the same penalties as those who are involved in the fight.
 Students who are intimidated or harassed by another student should report it to a teacher or administrator.
 Teachers are to report these incidents immediately to an administrator.
 In sum, fighting will not be tolerated on the campus, on the school bus, or at any school-sanctioned event.

 INAPPROPRIATE DISPLAY OF AFFECTION POLICY